mockoon/mockoon.com/content/tutorials/ionic-api-call-and-mocking.md

 order: 95
 ---

 In this guide, we will learn how to call an API endpoint from an Ionic mobile application using the Angular framework.
-If you already have an existing API that you want to use, you can skip the first step, in which we create a mock REST API endpoint using Mockoon.
+If you already have an existing API that you want to use, you can skip the first step, in which we create a fake REST API endpoint using Mockoon.

 ## 1. Create a mock API endpoint with Mockoon